What is TEAM? An Overview of the CMS TEAM Model

 Step 1: Convert Your Quality Measure Performance Into a Useable Score

 CMS will first compare you against all other hospitals' performance on each measure.
-CMS will convert your raw quality measure scores into scaled quality measure scores by comparing the raw score to the distribution of raw score percentiles amount the national cohort of hospitals (not just TEAM-eligible hospitals).
+CMS will convert your raw quality measure scores into scaled quality measure scores by comparing the raw score to the distribution of raw score percentiles among the national cohort of hospitals (not just TEAM-eligible hospitals).

 Example: if a hospital’s raw quality hybrid measure score was 71% in PY 1 and that is equivalent to the 60th percentile during the baseline period, their scaled quality measure score for that measure will be 60 in the performance year.